FaultyPine/tiny_engine/README.md

 ### TODO:

 - Put lighting and material data in UBOs
+- Use transformation matrices instead of pos + rotation + scale transforms
 - ImGuizmo
 - growable-fixed-vector datatype (fixed mem of certain size, when exceeds transition to heap)
 - Renderer